Laboratory Technician

 What you'll do

-Proficient in MS Word, Excel, and PowerPoint
+Proficiency in MS Office Applications such as Word, Excel, and PowerPoint.

-Strong written and verbal communication skills
+Strong written and oral communication skills.

 Related Jobs